w3f/polkadot-wiki/docs/contributing.md

 1. **No `--force` pushes** or modifying the Git history in any way.
 2. Pull requests are preferred to issues, especially for small changes such as typos.
 Issues should be used for generic or broad-based changes or missing content.
+Suggestions and requests are encouraged.
 3. Only use **non-master branches**.
 4. **Significant modifications**, even by contributors, ought to be subject to a **pull request** to solicit feedback from other contributors.